MrCamoga/Langton-s-Ant/README.md

 *	**deleteOldChunks**: deletes chunks that haven't been visited by the ant in the last 100M steps  to free up memory

-## My findings
+## Our findings
-1242908 rules have been tested
+1421748 rules have been tested

-Of which 471980 form a highway
+Of which 484646 form a highway

-7320 distinct periods found
+7405 distinct periods found

-All rules up to 773204 tested
+All rules up to 1010929 tested

 All rules up to 19 letters have been tested

-Rules of 20 letters left to test: 204565
+Rules of 20 letters left to test: 25545

 #### TOP highways with longest period